ESIL supported workshop on ‘Contested norms of international peace and security law’

-The Max Planck Institute for Comparative Public Law and International Law (MPIL) is delighted to share this CALL for PAPERS for a two-day workshop on Contested norms of international peace and security law, taking place at the Max Planck Institute in Heidelberg on 7-8 May 2020 and sponsored by the European Society of International Law (ESIL).
+The Max Planck Institute for Comparative Public Law and International Law (MPIL) is organizing a two-day workshop on Contested norms of international peace and security law, taking place at the Max Planck Institute in Heidelberg on 23-24 September 2021 and sponsored by the European Society of International Law (ESIL).

 According to a widely shared perception, we live in times of heightened geopolitical tensions and a crisis of the international system.
 The German and French Foreign ministers have held, for example, that the entire multilateral system, the cornerstones for international peace and security, are in the most severe crisis since the founding of the United Nations.
 Despite the prima facie shared crisis diagnosis, there is, however, much less agreement about the nature and consequences of the challenges for peace and security law.
 In historical perspective, we might even observe a lot more continuity than the crisis narrative suggests.
 Bringing together International Law and International Relations scholars, this interdisciplinary workshop shall unpack the crisis narrative by zooming in on the contested norms of peace and security law on three levels: Which norms are contested?
 Where and how do international actors voice and deal with contestation?
 What are the effects of these contestations on peace and security law as a whole?

 CALL for PAPERS (now closed).